csebooks/web-essentials/content.en/introduction/introduction-to-Computers-and-the-Internet/_index.md

 3\.
 Moore, G. “Cramming More Components onto Integrated Circuits.” _Electronics_, April 1965 <ftp://download.intel.com/museum/Moores_Law/Articles-Press_Releases/Gordon_Moore\_ 1965_Article.pdf>.

-1.10 Key Software Trend: Object Technology **15**
+## Key Software Trend: Object Technology

-**1.10 Key Software Trend: Object Technology** One of the authors, HMD, remembers the great frustration felt in the 1960s by software development organizations, especially those working on large-scale projects.
+One of the authors, HMD, remembers the great frustration felt in the 1960s by software development organizations, especially those working on large-scale projects.
 During his undergraduate years, he had the privilege of working summers at a leading computer ven- dor on the teams developing timesharing, virtual-memory operating systems.
 This was a great experience for a college student.
 But, in the summer of 1967, reality set in when the company “decommitted” from producing as a commercial product the particular system on which hundreds of people had been working for many years.
 It was difficult to get this thing called software right—software is “complex stuff.”

 Improvements to software technology did emerge, with the benefits of structured pro- gramming (and the related disciplines of **structured systems analysis and design**) being realized in the 1970s.
 Not until the technology of object-oriented programming became widely used in the 1990s, though, did software developers feel they had the necessary tools for making major strides in the software development process.